minedelve/mytril/docs/01-getting-started/installation.md

 - Node v18 or more
 - Vite.js v4.5 or more

+> Mytril is compatible with Svelte 5, and we are actively working to offer Svelte's new functions directly via Mytril.

 ## Install Mytril

 Install **mytril** within your project.
 Mytril has no external dependencies in order to facilitate its integration and limit potential version conflicts